MRizkyWi/philosopher-stone/README.md

 list of problem: https://mica-wineberry-d80.notion.site/Code-Challenge-9f10e4d75199422082ea5e503f25067e

+# How to run
+if you already have go in your laptop, simply run this command depend on which problem you want to try
+> go run <filename.go>

-Case 1: Unearthing's the Philosopher Stone
+# Case 1: Unearthing's the Philosopher Stone

 for n = 1, the diagonal will be 1